dhudsmith/manifold_learning/README.md

 ```
 This script internally spins up docker and hosts a jupyter notebook server which you can access via your browser.

 Navigate to http://localhost:8888 in your browswer.
-The server password is `manifold`.
+The token is `manifold`.